skanjo/samer.kanjo.net/src/index.md

 layout: layouts/home.njk
 ---

-## Blog
+## Bytes

-Just what you would expect.
+Just what you would expect from a blog.

 ## Projects